jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 >
 >  -- Alexandre Grothendieck, *[[thoughts/Alexandre Grothendieck#Reflection and testimony on a past as a mathematician|Récoltes et Semailles]] (translation by Childe)*

-Though Grothendieck refers to math here, the observation about the important of "apprehending the hidden of beauty of things" generalizes.
+Though Grothendieck refers to math here, the observation about the importance of "apprehending the hidden beauty of things" generalizes.
 Annie Dillard relates a tale from a fellow writer who was asked a question by a student:

 > "Do you think I could be a writer?"
 >